microsoft/node-pty/README.md

 ## Flow Control

-Automatic flow control can be enabled by either providing `handleFlowControl = true` in the constructor options or calling `enableFlowControl` later on:
+Automatic flow control can be enabled by either providing `handleFlowControl = true` in the constructor options or setting it later on:

 ```js
 const PAUSE = '\x13';   // XOFF